 All employees are also screened upon arrival to work.
 Any who are unwell are mandated to stay home.

 What should I do if I have cold or flu symptoms?

 If you have a scheduled appointment at Columbia Surgical Associates and you have symptoms such as fever, cough, shortness of breath, congestion or runny nose, please call our office at (573) 443-8773.
 Our nurses will assess your symptoms, speak with your physician and provide direction for further action.

 Can I bring children and family members/caregivers to my appointment(s)?

 Your visitor or loved ones will be asked to wait in the car unless it is medically necessary, they stay with you — however, they are encouraged to join your office visit via phone or video conferencing.

 Should I wear a mask to my appointment?

 Yes.
-As of April 3, 2020, the Centers for Disease Control and Prevention recommends wearing cloth face coverings in public settings where other social distancing measures are difficult to maintain.
+Masks are required by local ordinance, and the Centers for Disease Control and Prevention recommends wearing cloth face coverings in public settings where other social distancing measures are difficult to maintain.
 We ask that you bring and wear a mask to your appointment.
 If you don’t have one, we will provide you with appropriate protection.
 All of our staff members will be wearing appropriate protective masks for your safety.
-Click to view CDC recommended face coverings.

 What can I do to keep myself, my family and friends safe?